 Security concerns don't appear to be holding organizations back from moving sensitive data to the cloud, according to a new study released Tuesday.

-The study, conducted by Ponemon Research for encryption supplier Thales e-Security Inc., surveyed 4,000 business
+The study, conducted by Ponemon Research for encryption supplier Thales e-Security Inc., surveyed 4,000 business and IT executives in the U.S., UK, Germany, France, Australia, Japan and Brazil.
+The study examined organizations' cloud security concerns and cloud data protection practices.

 About half of the respondents said their organizations transfer sensitive or confidential data to a cloud environment.
 Forty-four percent said cloud adoption hadn't changed their security posture either way, but 39% said they believe cloud adoption has decreased their companies' security posture.